RogerSelwyn/AICO_HomeLINK/docs/index.md

 **Note:-** Only one instance of the integration can be installed to Home Assistant.
 However, all properties and devices you have access to will be exposed.

 ### MQTT
-If you wish to receive alerts via MQTT (the base integration will update every 30 seconds) to give you quicker notification of alerts, then please follow the instructions here [MQTT](#mqtt)
+If you wish to receive alerts via MQTT (the base integration will update every 30 seconds) to give you quicker notification of alerts, then please follow the instructions here - [MQTT Setup](mqtt.md#setup-and-configuration).